Nebuchadnezzar's Image (Daniel 2)

 - Other prophecies in Daniel enlarge upon the events occuring during the 4th realm.
 The parallel nature of Daniel's prophecies reveal characteristics of the 4th realm that can only be fulfilled by Rome.

 - God has always chosen a group of people on earth to disseminate information to the world (Organized Church).
 According to the Bible, this chosen people was Israel (descendents of Jacob) for hundreds of years.
-When Israel rejected prophet after prophet, disobeyed God's commandments, and finally killed the Son of God, they forfeited their position.
+When Israel rejected prophet after prophet, disobeyed God's commandments, and finally killed the Son of God, they forfeited their position (see Daniel 9).
 Though individual Jews may still be saved, the Jewish nation is no longer God's chosen earthly organization to spread the gospel.
-The New Testaments outlines how God's new group of truth disseminators became the Christian church.
+The New Testament outlines how God's new group of truth disseminators became the Christian church.
 The Bible also details that Christians would still be called "Israel" and that those who believe in Christ are considered Abraham's true children.
-This shift of Israel's identity consisting of a nation to one that consists of believers in Christ must also be made in prophecies that use symbolism and correspond to the same timeframe.
+This shift of Israel's identity consisting of a nation to one that consists of believers in Christ must also be made in prophecies that use symbolism and correspond to the same time frame.
 Avoiding this shift in the identity of Israel causes a number of prophecy misinterpretations today.
 The spread of the gospel is no longer tied to the physical nation of Israel or centered in that part of the geographic world.

 - Prophecies are concerned with events that affect God's people and powers who rule over God's people.
 The Organized Church of Christ in large part moved from the middle east up to Asia minor and then Europe.
 Prophecy is linked to the kingdom that rules over these areas.
 Note that God's people dwell throughout the earth on every continent and every country.